oceanobservatories-community/2025-Summer-School-Acoustics/docs/day01_ooi_jhub_setup.md

 </figure>

-## Clone the summer school repository on JupyterHub
+## Clone the summer school repository

 The OOI Summer School on Acoustics will be sharing materials via a [GitHub repository](https://github.com/oceanobservatories-community/2025-Summer-School-Acoustics).
 Here we will be providing notebooks and instructions for participants to follow along.
 To download this repository into JupyterHub, we will use the `git clone` command.